aorinevo/nyc-node-demo-reappsjs/README.md

 ## Basic Usage
 * In reapps-properties.json, update the paths object so that the object's properties point to the cloned repos and binaries for java and maven.
 Property shellRc should point to a file that sets your shells PATH.
 The file name depends on your shell (i.e. `/etc/bashrc`, `~/.zshrc`, or `~/.bash_profile`).
 If the file does not exist, create it.
 * Users just starting out with reapps should run `re init box`.
-Make sure you get admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service) before running `re init box` action.
+Get admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service) before running `re init box` action.
 * Build ShopApp and skip tests and skip enforcer: `re build shopApp`
 * Run ShopApp offline: `re run shopApp`
-* Build NavApp, skip tests, and run offline: `re build navApp && re run navApp`
+* Build NavApp, skip tests, skip enforcer, and run offline: `re build navApp && re run navApp`

 Note: Typically, `re init box` will be run only once after which developers can use other APIs to make changes to their environments (i.e. `re get listEnvs`).